nirmata/nirmata-admin-scripts/cross_environment_migration/03-migration-scripts/phase2-users-teams/README.md

 - **User-Team Associations**: Team memberships and relationships
 - **Role Assignments**: Admin, devops, and custom roles

+## 🔧 Identity Provider Modes

+### `preserve` (Default)
+- Tries to preserve original identity providers (SAML, Azure AD)
+- Warns if destination doesn't support source identity provider
+- Falls back to Local if needed

+### `convert`
+- Forces all users to Local identity provider
+- Use when destination doesn't support SSO
+- Users will need to reset passwords

 ## ✅ Success Criteria

-Phase 3 is successful when:
+Phase 2 is successful when:
-- All users are created or updated in destination
+- All users are created in destination with correct roles
 - Teams are created with proper memberships
-- User roles are preserved accurately
 - Identity providers are handled correctly
+- No authentication errors occur

 ## 📋 Expected Output